 • feel it’s not in the children’s best interest to have contact with them.
 This may be due to drug or other addictions, severe medical conditions, mental health challenges or other personal issues.

 • believe having a family and all the responsibilities that go with it are keeping them from achieving their personal goals.
 Consequently they take off to follow their dreams — be it regarding career, sports, travel or other lifestyle factors.

 • be moving into another scenario, such as marrying a new partner, and choose not to bring the children into the picture.
 Sometimes other stepchildren or a new lover become a replacement.

 While most often it’s the father who leaves the family dynamic following the divorce, that’s not always the case.
 Some mothers abandon the family — usually using one of the above rationalizations — leaving the children confused and emotionally devastated.

-Professional guidance from a therapist or coach may be a real asset when determining what and how much you want to say, especially when the details involve adult-level content.
-You need to strike a balance in your communication so that you don’t wound your child’s ego or self-confidence; you also don’t want to make excuses for a parent’s unfathomable behavior.
+Guidance from a therapist or coach can be a real asset in several other ways.
+It will help determine what and how much you want to say, especially when the details involve adult-level content.
+You need to strike a balance in your communication with the kids.
+You don’t want to wound your child’s ego or self-confidence.
+You also don’t want to make excuses for a parent’s unfathomable behavior.

 * * * *** ***